unifi-blueberry/addon-podman/README.md

 # Unifi Blueberry - Podman

-An addon for Unifi Blueberry that installs and manages [Podman](https://podman.io/).
+An addon for Unifi Blueberry (more info coming soon!) that installs and manages [Podman](https://podman.io/).

 ## Installation

 As Unifi Blueberry is not yet ready for prime time, the Podman addon can be installed manually.

+_Note: this has only been tested on a UDM Pro running 2.4 so far.
+Please let me know how it goes on other consoles with Unifi OS 2.4 or greater._

 ### Requirements